arjun-menon/Distributed-Graph-Algorithms/Minimum-Spanning-Tree/ReadMe.md

 Core Ideas
 ----------
 The following diagram (from Guy Flysher and Amir Rubinshtein's version of the GHS paper) depicts the core idea behing the algorithm:

 ![Diagram showing fragment mergers and absorptions](https://raw.github.com/arjungmenon/DistAlgo/master/Minimum-Spanning-Tree/img/MST-figure.png)

 Pseudocode from the paper
 -------------------------
 The following is pseudocode for the GHS algorithm (taken from Guy Flysher and Amir Rubinshtein's version of the GHS paper):

 ![Distributed MST by Gallager, Humblet & Spira](https://raw.github.com/arjungmenon/DistAlgo/master/Minimum-Spanning-Tree/img/MST_algorithm.png)

 Test Cases
 ----------
 This diagram depicts one of the test cases used to tes the algorithm:

 ![Test Case 1](https://raw.github.com/arjungmenon/DistAlgo/master/Minimum-Spanning-Tree/img/test_case_1.png)

-The blue edges denote the branches of the MST (Minimum Spanning Tree).
+The think blue edges denote the branches of the MST (Minimum Spanning Tree).